The Geologic History and Legacy of the Old Man of the Mountain (In-person)

 Brian Fowler

-Brian Fowler is consulting Engineering Geologist with 50 years’ of experience in the mining and heavy construction industries.
-He has authored many peer-reviewed maps and professional papers with several on the rock mechanics of the Old Man of the Mountain.
-He is the current President of the Old Man of the Mountain Legacy Fund, is a Past-President and Life Trustee of the Mount Washington Observatory, and a 50+ year member of the Appalachian Mountain and American Alpine Clubs.
+Brian Fowler is a semi-retired consulting engineering and structural geologist.
+He has authored more than 20 peer-reviewed geologic maps and professional articles with several on the rock mechanics of the Old Man of The Mountain.
+He is the current President of the Old Man of The Mountain Legacy Fund, Inc., is a Past-President and Life Trustee of the Mount Washington Observatory and is a 50+ year member of both the Appalachian Mountain and America Alpine Clubs.